 In an ideal world, everyone would have ‘rainy day’ money set aside.
 These funds would only be used in the event of unforeseen circumstances, such as an accident, illness, emergency home repairs or unexpected car repairs.
 The average American has little savings and tends to rely on credit cards to cover their ‘rainy days’.

-These days, the financial pressure of growing credit card debt and lack of savings has led millions of people to take out personal loans.
+These days, the financial pressure of growing credit card debt and lack of savings leads millions of people to take out personal loans.
 Paying off credit card debts with a personal loan has become increasingly common.
-For those without credit cards and with little money in savings, taking out a loan to cover unexpected bills has also become more familiar.
+For those without credit cards and with little money in savings, taking out a loan to cover unexpected bills is all too familiar.

 In some cases, requesting a loan could involve writing a Loan Request Letter.
 This letter serves as a formal introduction and presents your need in a clear, concise manner.
 Since the letter acts as the lender’s first impression of you, it is crucial to write the best document possible according to the proper format.